DrugLib.com — Drug Information Portal

 Electrocardiogram (ECG) abnormalities were common among patients at baseline.
 ECG abnormalities on study did not usually result in symptoms, were not dose-limiting, and required no intervention.
 ECG abnormalities were noted in 23% of all patients.
 Among patients with a normal ECG prior to study entry, 14% of all patients developed an abnormal tracing while on study.
 The most frequently reported ECG modifications were non-specific repolarization abnormalities, sinus bradycardia, sinus tachycardia, and premature beats.
 Among patients with normal ECGs at baseline, prior therapy with anthracyclines did not influence the frequency of ECG abnormalities.

-Neurologic symptoms were observed in 27% of the patients after the first course of treatment and in 34% to 51% from course 2 to 10.
+In general, the frequency and severity of neurologic manifestations were dose-dependent in patients receiving single-agent paclitaxel.
+Peripheral neuropathy was observed in 60% of all patients (3% severe) and in 52% (2% severe) of the patients without pre-existing neuropathy.
+The frequency of peripheral neuropathy increased with cumulative dose.
+Paresthesia commonly occurs in the form of hyperesthesia.
+Neurologic symptoms were observed in 27% of the patients after the first course of treatment and in 34 to 51% from course 2 to 10.
 Peripheral neuropathy was the cause of paclitaxel discontinuation in 1% of all patients.
 Sensory symptoms have usually improved or resolved within several months of paclitaxel discontinuation.
 Pre-existing neuropathies resulting from prior therapies are not a contraindication for paclitaxel therapy.

-In the Intergroup first-line ovarian carcinoma study (see Table 11: Frequencya of Important Adverse Events in the Phase 3 First-Line Ovarian Carcinoma Studies), neurotoxicity included reports of neuromotor and neurosensory events.
-The regimen with paclitaxel 175 mg/m2 given by 3-hour infusion plus cisplatin 75 mg/m2 resulted in a greater incidence and severity of neurotoxicity than the regimen containing cyclophosphamide and cisplatin, 87% (21% severe) versus 52% (2% severe), respectively.
+In the Intergroup first-line ovarian carcinoma study (see TABLE 11), neurotoxicity included reports of neuromotor and neurosensory events.
+The regimen with paclitaxel 175 mg/m2 given by 3-hour infusion plus cisplatin 75 mg/m2 resulted in greater incidence and severity of neurotoxicity than the regimen containing cyclophosphamide and cisplatin, 87% (21% severe) versus 52% (2% severe), respectively.
 The duration of grade III or IV neurotoxicity cannot be determined with precision for the Intergroup study since the resolution dates of adverse events were not collected in the case report forms for this trial and complete follow-up documentation was available only in a minority of these patients.
-In the GOG firstline ovarian carcinoma study, neurotoxicity was reported as peripheral neuropathy.
-The regimen with paclitaxel injection 135 mg/m2 given by 24-hour infusion plus cisplatin 75 mg/m2 resulted in an incidence of neurotoxicity that was similar to the regimen containing cyclophosphamide plus cisplatin, 25% (3% severe) versus 20% (0% severe), respectively.
+In the GOG first-line ovarian carcinoma study, neurotoxicity was reported as peripheral neuropathy.
+The regimen with paclitaxel 135 mg/m2 given by 24-hour infusion plus cisplatin 75 mg/m2 resulted in an incidence of neurotoxicity that was similar to the regimen containing cyclophosphamide plus cisplatin, 25% (3% severe) versus 20% (0% severe), respectively.
+Cross-study comparison of neurotoxicity in the Intergroup and GOG trials suggests that when paclitaxel is given in combination with cisplatin 75 mg/m2, the incidence of severe neurotoxicity is more common at a paclitaxel dose of 175 mg/m2 given by 3-hour infusion (21%) than at a dose of 135 mg/m2 given by 24-hour infusion (3%).

 Other than peripheral neuropathy, serious neurologic events following paclitaxel administration have been rare (<1%) and have included grand mal seizures, syncope, ataxia, and neuroencephalopathy.

-No relationship was observed between liver function abnormalities and either dose or schedule of paclitaxel administration.
+Hepatic: No relationship was observed between liver function abnormalities and either dose or schedule of paclitaxel administration.
 Among patients with normal baseline liver function 7%, 22%, and 19% had elevations in bilirubin, alkaline phosphatase, and AST (SGOT), respectively.
-Prolonged exposure paclitaxel was not associated with cumulative hepatic toxicity.
+Prolonged exposure to paclitaxel was not associated with cumulative hepatic toxicity.

-Nausea/vomiting, diarrhea, and mucositis were reported by 52%, 38%, and 31% of all patients, respectively.
+Gastrointestinal (GI): Nausea/vomiting, diarrhea, and mucositis were reported by 52%, 38%, and 31% of all patients, respectively.
 These manifestations were usually mild to moderate.
 Mucositis was schedule dependent and occurred more frequently with the 24-hour than with the 3-hour infusion.

 In patients with poor-risk AIDS-related Kaposi's sarcoma, nausea/vomiting, diarrhea, and mucositis were reported by 69%, 79%, and 28% of patients, respectively.
-One third of patients with Kaposi’s sarcoma complained of diarrhea prior to study start.
+One-third of patients with Kaposi's sarcoma complained of diarrhea prior to study start.
 (See CLINICAL STUDIES: AIDS-Related Kaposi's Sarcoma.)

 In the first-line Phase 3 ovarian carcinoma studies, the incidence of nausea and vomiting when paclitaxel was administered in combination with cisplatin appeared to be greater compared with the database for single-agent paclitaxel in ovarian and breast carcinoma.
 In addition, diarrhea of any grade was reported more frequently compared to the control arm, but there was no difference for severe diarrhea in these studies.